meet-projects/Y1YL-Labs/Module 2 - Pair Project/WorldBuilder#1.md

 ---

 ###  Step 3: Test Your Data
-Print out all the locations and descriptions:
+Print out all the locations and descriptions.. this is to make sure you know how to access each part of your data.

  **By the end of Session 1:**